marcosrachid/java8_ocp_study/README.md

 lazy instantiation of singleton, means that the instance of singleton will only be created when "getInstance()" or the instance return method defined is called for the first time.

+Immutable objects are read-only objects that the state does not change after they are created:
+	* Use constructor to set all properties of the object;
+	* Mark all of the instance variable private and final;
+	* Don't define any setter methods;
+	* Don't allow referenced mutable objects to be modified or accessed directly;
+	* Prevent methods from being overriden.

 ## Advanced Java Class Design

 enum is acceptable on switch, but case options must always be only from enum type.
 Notice that an int is not an enum type.